ericdaat/sentiment-classifier/README.md

 - Flask: for the API
 - Keras: for the Machine Learning Models

+For more details about the project, you can refer to [these slides](https://github.com/ericdaat/slides/blob/master/sentiment_classifier_api.pdf).

 ## Installation

 Here are the required steps to get started with the API: